ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-input/readme.md

 <ontario-input name="ontario-text-input" label-caption="Ontario input"/></ontario-input>
 ```

 The following input component has the `input-width` property passed in, which will define the width of the input field.
-The `described-by` property has been passed in because the input has hint-text asociated with it.
+The `described-by` property has been passed in because the input has hint text associated with it.

 ```html
 <ontario-input name="ontario-text-input" label-caption="Ontario input" input-width="10-char-width" describedBy="ontario-input-label-example"/><ontario-input>